 We wish to stress that Theorem~\ref{thm_suff_cond_for_suff_pont} ensures that any solution $p$ of the differential inclusion~(\ref{eq_pont_cost}), (\ref{eq_opt_control}) induces an ODE solution $\pi$ of~(\ref{eq_pont_pi}) such that $\pi_A(\tha) = \pi_A^\ast(\tha)$, where $\pi^\ast_A(\tha)$ denotes the solution of~(\ref{eq_opt}).
-This stands in stark contrast to the standard version of Pontryagin's principle~\cite{Liberzon} which provides only necessary conditions for optimality, meaning that the value $\pi_A(\tha)$ arising from the common version~\cite{Liberzon} may fail to satisfy $\pi_A(\tha) = \pi^\ast_A(\tha)$.
+This stands in stark contrast to the standard version of Pontryagin's principle~\cite{Liberzon} which provides only necessary conditions for optimality, meaning that the value $\pi_A(\tha)$ arising from the standard version~\cite{Liberzon} may fail to satisfy $\pi_A(\tha) = \pi^\ast_A(\tha)$.

 Solving a differential inclusion is a challenging task and requires one to assume in practice that it does not exhibit sliding or gazing modes~\cite{NumericDiffInc1,DBLP:conf/qest/Bortolussi11}.
-Fortunately, the next crucial results states that the differential inclusion~(\ref{eq_pont_cost}), (\ref{eq_opt_control}) can be rewritten into a Lipschitz continuous ODE system. \begin{theorem} By replacing~(\ref{eq_opt_control}) with
+Fortunately, the next crucial results states that it is possible to obtain a specific solution of the differential inclusion~(\ref{eq_pont_cost}), (\ref{eq_opt_control}) by solving a Lipschitz continuous ODE system.